Examples of Herd Mentality: Lessons for Learning and Earning

 Fashion trends further illustrate herd mentality, where individuals adopt prevalent styles to feel connected to their social groups.
 This often results in rapid shifts in trends as new styles quickly replace old ones.

 Social and political movements are also influenced by herd mentality.
-Individuals may partake in actions during mass protests or riots that they would not consider independently, driven by the group’s energy.
+During mass protests or riots, individuals may take actions that they would not consider independently, driven by the group’s energy.
 This can escalate conflicts and spread misinformation.

-Historical and contemporary thinkers have explored crowd psychology extensively.
+Historical and contemporary thinkers have extensively explored crowd psychology.
 Gustave Le Bon, one of the pioneers, suggested that individuals in crowds revert to a more primitive behavioural state, losing self-control.
 Sigmund Freud expanded on this, introducing the idea of an unconscious herd instinct that manifests in group settings.

 The Power of the Crowd: Unleashing the Collective Intelligence